LuisBosquez/azure-cosmosdb-graph/README.md

 This project uses both Python and Java as follows:

-- Python 3.x is used for **wrangling** the IMDb data into smaller files in the data/processed/ directory.
+- Python 3.x is used for **wrangling** the IMDb data into smaller files in the data/processed/ directory
 - Java 8 is used to **load** the Azure CosmosDB Graph database from file **data/processed/load_queries.txt**
-- Python 3.x is also used for command-line queries of the database, and for creating the visualizations.
+- Python 3.x is also used for command-line queries of the database, and for creating the visualizations

 ### macOS